 Learning to ‘Level-Up’?
 Supporting Working-Class Boys’ Progression to Higher Education

-Join us in partnership with University of Portsmouth and University of Winchester for an exciting conference for HE practitioners.
+Hosted in partnership with University of Portsmouth and University of Winchester an exciting free conference for HE practitioners.

 Widening Participation Research and Practice Conference

 Date: Thursday 8 September 2022